 Martyr is heavily inspired by the design and architectural movements of Bauhaus, blurring the line between art and architecture in his paintings.
 He is also influenced by Futurism and Vorticism, attempting to express the dynamism of the modern world with hard edged imagery that requires an economy of gesture.

-Will Martyr’s debut solo show Wanderlust at Unit London in 2017 presented twenty large-scale paintings which considered how the mass-consumption of imagery, affects our perception of reality.
+Martyr’s debut solo show Wanderlust at Unit London in 2017 presented twenty large-scale paintings which considered how the mass-consumption of imagery, affects our perception of reality.
 Coinciding with this exhibition, and with assistance from Jealous Gallery, Martyr created an ambitious 47 colour screenprint titled ‘A Way with Words’.
 The print required painstakingly precise colour separation and layering to create one of the most technically ambitious editions completed at Jealous.
-Will Martyr’s work is placed in many high profile international private and corporate collections worldwide and much of Martyr’s work is now undertaken via private commission.
+His work is placed in many high profile international private and corporate collections worldwide and much of Martyr’s work is now undertaken via private commission.